ashishkulkarnii/opengl/cursor-interactions/README.md

 ## Cursor Interactions

-Building upon the sphere collision setp (above), I decided to implement drag-and-drop using mouse cursor.
+Building upon the [sphere collision](https://github.com/ashishkulkarnii/opengl/tree/main/physics) setup, I decided to implement drag-and-drop using mouse cursor.
 This consisted of 3 steps:
 1. Identifying the selected object.
 2. Tracking the the cursor position.